 Woman’s take: Better yet, how is it that the few chores you need to do at home, or the tasks on your “to do” list for our family… need constant gentle reminders?
 Do you know your father’s birthday?
 Why is your pile of laundry still sitting in the same place for a week?
 Did you simply forget that I have asked you NINE times to put the frame on the wall or do you just like to put things off for weeks on end?

 Did you forget that I have asked you NINE times to put the frame on the wall or do you just like to put things off for weeks on end?

 I see your spreadsheets and your timelines for your projects, and truly they impress me.
 Perhaps I should make you some new spreadsheets and timelines so that the bathtub doesn’t have mold or the Christmas outside lights don’t stay up til spring…

-Man’s response: Spreadsheets at home are a brilliant idea.
-Or, perhaps, work has it all wrong.
+Man’s response: Spreadsheets at home?
+Brilliant.
+Perhaps, work has it wrong.
 I’d venture to say that if my boss just leaned over a few times a day and asked, “when is that story due?” or “do you think these blogs are going to write themselves?”
 I’d be an unmitigated success and a virtual skyrocket up the corporate ladder.

 If we men clutter our memories with such trivial facts as extended family birthdays (aren’t you glad we remember yours?), we might not have the capacity to, once or twice a season, not only remember to hang that frame and take down the Christmas lights, but maybe, just maybe, to clean the gutters while we’re up there.